status-im/nimbus-eth2/README.md

 You can find the information you need to run a beacon node and operate as a validator in [The Book](https://nimbus.guide/).

-The [Quickstart](https://nimbus.guide/quick-start.html) in particular will help you quickly connect to either mainnet or the Prater testnet.
+The [Quickstart](https://nimbus.guide/quick-start.html) in particular will help you quickly connect to either mainnet or the Hoodi testnet.

 ## Quickly test your tooling against Nimbus